apohllo/nlp/5-tagging.md

    1. The second interpretation shows that the word can be an adjective in singular, in nominative, in feminine.
    1. The third interpretation shows that the word can be an adjective in singular, in vocative, in feminine.
 1. The full list of tags is available at [NKJP](http://nkjp.pl/poliqarp/help/ense2.html).
-1. A morphosyntactic tagger selects one of the interpretation of a word, taking into account its context.
+1. A morphosyntactic tagger selects one of the interpretations of a word, taking into account its context.
    It can take the interpretation from a dictionary (like KRNNT), but it can also compute it dynamically (e.g.
    [COMBO](https://github.com/360er0/COMBO) is a tagger that does not need a morphosyntactic analyzer).
 1. The information provided by a tagger can be useful for many applications.
-You can selects words from particular grammatical category or you can submit the data to a downstream task such as text classification.
+You can select words from particular grammatical category or you can submit the data to a downstream task such as text classification.
-1. More sophisticated algorithms for multiword expressions identification, such as [AutoPhrase](https://github.com/shangjingbo1226/AutoPhrase) take into account more features including: morphosyntactic tags, expression contexts, etc. and use data from e.g. Wikipedia, to automatically identify high-quality multiword expressions and use them to train MWE classifiers.
+1. More sophisticated algorithms for multiword expressions identification, such as [AutoPhrase](https://github.com/shangjingbo1226/AutoPhrase) take into account more features, including: morphosyntactic tags, expression contexts, etc. and use data from e.g. Wikipedia, to automatically identify high-quality multiword expressions and use them to train MWE classifiers.